Alastair Denniston: Second World War

 Denniston remained in command until he was admitted to hospital in June 1940 for a bladder stone.
 Although ill, he flew to the United States in 1941 to make contact with American cryptographers including William Friedman.
 Denniston returned to Bletchley Park for a while but moved to London later in 1941 to work on diplomatic traffic.

 Despite his knowledge of the success of Polish cryptologists against Enigma, Denniston shared the general pessimism about the prospects of breaking the more complex Naval Enigma encryption until as late as the summer of 1940, having told the Head of Naval Section at Bletchley: "You know, the Germans don't mean you to read their stuff, and I don't expect you ever will."
 The advent of Banburismus shortly afterwards showed his pessimism to be misplaced.

 In October 1941, the originator of the technique, Alan Turing, along with fellow senior cryptologists Gordon Welchman, Stuart Milner-Barry and Hugh Alexander wrote to Churchill, over the head of Denniston, to alert Churchill to the fact that a shortage of staff at Bletchley Park was preventing them from deciphering many messages.
 An addition of personnel, small by military standards, could make a big difference to the effectiveness of the fighting effort.
 The slow response to previous requests had convinced them that the strategic value of their work was not understood in the right quarters.
 In the letter, there was praise for the 'energy and foresight' of Commander Edward Travis.

 Churchill reacted to the letter immediately, ordering "Action this day".
 Resources were transferred as fast as possible.

 In February 1942, GC&CS was reorganised.
 Travis, Denniston's second in command and chief of the Naval section, succeeded Denniston at Bletchley Park, overseeing the work on military codes and ciphers.

 When Travis took over, he "presided over an administrative revolution which at last brought the management of Intelligence into line with its mode of production".

 Personal and postwar life

 Denniston and his wife had two children: a son and daughter.
 Their son, Robin, was educated at Westminster School and Christ Church, Oxford.
-After Alastair's demotion and resulting decreased income, Robin's school fees were paid by benefactors.
+After Denniston's demotion and resulting decreased income, Robin's school fees were paid by benefactors.
 However, the Dennistons' daughter had to leave her school due to lack of funds.

 Denniston retired in 1945, and later taught French and Latin in Leatherhead.

 William Friedman, the American cryptographer who broke the Japanese Purple code, later wrote to Denniston's daughter: "Your father was a great man in whose debt all English-speaking people will remain for a very long time, if not forever.
 That so few should know exactly what he did ... is the sad part."

 Robin Denniston became a publisher.
 In 2007, he published Thirty Secret Years, a biography of his father that consolidated his reputation in GCHQ history.